Stone of Scone: Second return

-Future public display

-As part of a consultation in 2019, the Scottish Government asked the public for their views on the preferred future location for public display of the Stone of Scone.
-Two options were proposed: featuring as the centrepiece of a proposed new museum in Perth (a £23 million redevelopment of the former Perth City Hall) or remaining at the present location at Edinburgh Castle in a major redevelopment of the existing display.

-In December 2020, the Scottish Government announced the stone would be relocated to Perth City Hall.
+Temporary return to London

 In September 2022, Historic Environment Scotland announced that the stone would temporarily return to Westminster Abbey for the coronation of Charles III.
+It subsequently left the castle on 27 April 2023 in a procession led by Joseph Morrow, the Lord Lyon King of Arms, arriving in Westminster Abbey on 29 April.
+After the coronation on 6 May, the stone was put on temporary display at the abbey before being returned to Edinburgh Castle later in the month.

+Public display

+As part of a consultation in 2019, the Scottish Government asked the public for their views on the preferred location for public display of the Stone of Scone.
+Two options were proposed: featuring it as the centrepiece of a proposed new Perth Museum (a £23 million redevelopment of the former Perth City Hall) or remaining at Edinburgh Castle in a major redevelopment of the existing display.

+In December 2020, the Scottish Government announced that the stone would be relocated to the Perth Museum.
+The museum opened on 30 March 2024, with the stone as one of its main exhibits.